12 Fun and Frugal Ways to Connect with Your Children

 3. Know Their Love Languages

-For every relationship, it is easier if you know the other persons love language.
+For every relationship, it is easier if you know the other person’s love language.
+Be aware, this is also linked to any trauma or what someone lacked in childhood so it can reveal a lot.

 The 5 Love Languages website has tests for you to work this out or if you read the book, you will likely see clearly what yours is and what language your kids are speaking.